jappeace/jappeaceApplication/content/mtl.md

 I think I learned MTL myself by staring at [reflex](https://hackage.haskell.org/package/reflex) code for days until it clicked.
 Which isn't very ergonomic or accessible.
-To make MTL more accessible I'll give a brief overview of doing this style instead of the transformer style[^mtl-vs-transformers].
+To make MTL more accessible I'll give a brief overview of doing this style[^mtl-vs-transformers].
-I will write down how MTL works with words, so people can read how to use it rather then staring/struggling with it for days like I had to do.
+I will write down how MTL works with words, so people can read how to use it rather then staring and struggling with it for days like I had to do.
-For the record I'm not claiming this is a new idea or you should even adopt this style for your own projects.
-This isn't an endorsement,
-but a description of something I happen to know.

 [^best-mtl]: The best I could find is this [blogpost](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue),
             which is more an experience report rather